| Workflow Options for Custom Tables and Figures | ||||

 )In your figures doc, you’ll notice the following structure:

-Chunk 1 will always create an object saving the
+Chunk 1 will always create an object saving the location of your figures_dir.

 Then, there will be at least two chunks for each figure.
 For each figure,